radiumone-engage/r1-engage-ios/README.md

   - [4.
 Submitting your App to Apple](#user-content-4-submitting-your-app-to-apple)

 #1.
 System Requirements
-  The R1ConnectEngage SDK supports all mobile and tablet devices running iOS 6.0 or newer with a base requirement of Xcode 4.5 used for development (Xcode 6.0 or newer is recommended).
+  The R1ConnectEngage SDK supports all mobile and tablet devices running iOS 6.0 or newer with a base requirement of Xcode 6.0 used for development (as you must build using iOS 8 SDK or newer).
 The downloadable directory (see below "[a.
 Import Files](#a-import-files)") contains the library and headers for the R1ConnectEngage SDK.

   The library supports the following architectures: